-There is nothing worse than all your nice clean washing ending up on the floor, when your washing line breaks.
+There is nothing worse than all your nice clean washing ending up on the floor, when your clothesline breaks.
 Time and time again I’ve installed an ‘off the shelf washing line’, only to have it break a year or two later.
 You purchase a thicker stronger washing line, it may last a little longer, but it still breaks…

 How can we get round this?

 Forget the ‘off the shelf’ washing lines.
 Let’s make one that’s never gonna break!
 This article shows how I made a washing Line, and why I chose stainless steel wire.
 I’m going to use a straight, traditional washing line as an example, but the method I use here can be applied to any other washing line…

 Let’s Get straight to it:

 Well not that strong?
 We’re not going to use it to do pull ups from, or use it as an engine hoist.
 However, wetsuits full of water (while you wash them down) can be very heavy.
 How heavy is a full load of wet washing anyway?